-We intend to reserve shares for issuance under the MCBC Holdings, Inc. 2015 Incentive Award Plan in an amount equal to shares of common stock, and we expect to grant equity awards under the 2015 Incentive Award Plan covering a total of shares of common stock concurrently with the consummation of this offering.
+We have reserved shares for issuance under the MCBC Holdings, Inc. 2015 Incentive Award Plan in an amount equal to 1,518,958 shares of common stock and, prior to this offering, we expect to increase such number to 2,458,633 shares.
+On May 29, 2015, we granted 841,584 shares of restricted stock under the Incentive Award Plan and, in connection with this offering, we expect to grant equity awards under the 2015 Incentive Award Plan covering a total of 195,189 shares of common stock.
 Any common stock that we issue, including under our 2015 Incentive Award Plan or other equity incentive plans that we may adopt in the future, would dilute the percentage ownership held by the investors who purchase common stock in this offering.
 As a result of this dilution, investors purchasing shares of our common stock in this offering may receive significantly less than the full purchase price that they paid for the stock purchased in this offering in the event of liquidation.

-We and our officers and directors and existing stockholders have agreed, subject to certain exceptions, that, without the prior written consent of Robert W. Baird & Co.
+We and our officers and directors and substantially all of our existing equity stockholders have agreed, subject to certain exceptions, that, without the prior written consent of Robert W. Baird & Co.
 Incorporated ("Baird") and Raymond James & Associates, Inc. ("Raymond James") on behalf of the underwriters, we and they will not, during the period ending 180 days after the date of this prospectus (i) offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend, or otherwise transfer or dispose of, directly or indirectly, any shares of common stock or any securities convertible into or exercisable or exchangeable for shares of common stock; (ii) file any registration statement with the SEC relating to the offering of any shares of common stock or any securities convertible into or exercisable or exchangeable for common stock; or (iii) enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of common stock.
 Baird and Raymond James, in their sole discretion, may release the common stock and other securities subject to the lock-up agreements described above in whole or in part at any time with or without notice.
 See "Underwriting (Conflicts of Interest)."

 The market price of our common stock may decline significantly when the restrictions on resale by our existing stockholders lapse.
-A decline in the price of our common stock might impede our ability to raise capital through the issuance of additional shares of common stock or other equity securities.
+A decline in the price of our common stock might impede our ability to raise capital through the issuance of additional shares of common stock or other equity